The Immutable, Unchanging Rules of Civilization

 When the ruler is deposed by Political Coup or by Assassination, the House with the most Power will take control.
 However, when the ruler is deposed by Military Coup, the House that led the Coup will take control, even if that House does not have the most Power.

 The leader of the triumphant House will become the ruling Sovereign.
-If there is a tie, the throne is left empty until the tie is broken.
+If there is a tie, or if two events happen in the same month, the throne is left empty in the wake of the leaderless chaos.
+In this case, Game Control, acting as kingdom bureaucrats, will make any choices normally made by the Sovereign.

 What is Leviathan?